What is genetic testing?

 - rule out certain genetic conditions

-- assess your risk of having a genetic condition
+- assess your chance of having a genetic condition

 - say how likely it is that you’ll pass on a genetic condition

-- say how likely it is that a genetic disorder will cause disease
+- say how likely it is that a genetic condition will cause disease

 What is a genetic condition?

-There are numerous genetic conditions.
+There are many genetic conditions.
 Some of the more common genetic conditions include cystic fibrosis, muscular dystrophy, Down syndrome, Fragile X syndrome, neural tube defects, haemochromatosis, haemophilia and Huntington’s disease.

-Genetic conditions also include some forms of asthma, diabetes, epilepsy, deafness, intellectual disability, vision impairment, heart disease, cancer, hypothyroidism and short stature.
+Genetic conditions also include some forms of asthma, diabetes, epilepsy, deafness, intellectual disability, vision impairment, heart disease, cancer, primary congenital hypothyroidism (CH) and short stature.